A Caratheodory theorem for the bidisk via Hilbert space methods: Models and -points

 Thus $\lan u_\la^1, x^1 \ran$ is uniquely determined for every $\la\in\D^2$.
 Since $x\in\mathcal{N}$, it follows that $x$ is uniquely determined.
 Thus $X_\tau$ consists of a single point.
 Since $u_\tau\in X_\tau$ always, we have $X_\tau=\{u_\tau\}$.

 Consider any sequence $\la_n$ that tends nt to $\tau$.
 Since $\tau$ is a $B$-point, $u_{\la_n}$ is bounded, by Corollary \ref{2.10}, and therefore has a weakly convergent subsequence, whose limit belongs to $X_\tau$, and hence is $u_\tau$.
 As in the previous case it follows that $u_\la$ extends continuously to $S^-$ for any set $S$ that approaches $\tau$ nontangentially. \black \end{proof} We can conclude the proof of Theorem \ref{4.19}.
 Suppose (3): $\ph$ has a holomorphic differential at $\tau$ on $S$ and $|\ph(\tau)|=1$.
-If $\tau\in\T^2$ then, by Lemma \ref{constxdel}, $x_\tau$ is constant on $\Htau$, and by Lemma \ref{xconstCpt} $u_\la\to u_\tau$ as $\la\to \tau$ in $S$. \blue On the other hand, if $\tau\in\T\times\D$, then by Lemma \ref{CptTD} the same conclusion follows.
-In either case \black we deduce that (3) $\Rightarrow$ (1). \end{proof} Theorem \ref{4.19} shows that, for a particular set $S$ untapered at $\tau$, the function-theoretic property of admitting a holomorphic differential on $S$ corresponds to a continuity property of models of the function.
-It leaves open the possibility that different untapered $S$ might behave differently, but in fact the foregoing proof essentially shows that the properties described are independent of the choice of $S$. \begin{corollary} Let $\phi\in\Schur$, $\tau\in\blue\tb$.
-The following \blue six \black conditions are equivalent. \begin{enumerate} \item[\rm(1)] For every model $(\mathcal{M}, u)$ of $ \phi$ and every set $S \subset \mathbb{D}^2$ that approaches $\tau$ nontangentially, $u_\lambda$ extends continuously to $S^-$;
+If $\tau\in\T^2$ then, by Lemma \ref{constxdel}, $x_\tau$ is constant on $\Htau$, and by Lemma \ref{xconstCpt} $u_\la\to u_\tau$ as $\la\to \tau$ in $S$.
+On the other hand, if $\tau\in\T\times\D$, then by Lemma \ref{CptTD} the same conclusion follows.
+In either case we deduce that (3) $\Rightarrow$ (1). \end{proof} Theorem \ref{4.19} shows that, for a particular set $S$ untapered at $\tau$, the function-theoretic property of admitting a holomorphic differential on $S$ corresponds to a continuity property of models of the function.
+It leaves open the possibility that different untapered $S$ might behave differently, but in fact the \blue following corollary essentially shows that the properties described are independent of the choice of $S$. \black \begin{corollary} Let $\phi\in\Schur$, $\tau\in \tb$.
+The following six conditions are equivalent. \begin{enumerate} \item[\rm(1)] For every model $(\mathcal{M}, u)$ of $ \phi$ and for every set $S \subset \mathbb{D}^2$ \blue that is untapered at $\tau$, $\lim_{\la \to\tau,\la\in S} |\phi(\la)|=1$ and \black $u_\lambda$ extends continuously to $S^-$;